Chapter 5

 1921 December 8.
 It is a long time since I wrote last, but there was nothing much to record as we are so used to hearing you talk a mile a minute, so now we only hear it when you say some cute words.
 You learned words from the maids, [words] we don’t like, scolding words mostly.
 Sometimes we hear you tell them, “Oh you stupid monkey, I will slap your face till you’ll cry!”
 For this you get spanked, and you don’t like that and try not to say it anymore, but sometimes it just happens again and you get scared and look at us [wondering] what will happen.
 We both are trying very hard to make you see how bad it is to say things like that, and I am sure when you are a little older you won’t do it even when you get temperamental, as you are so many times now.
 You have a very good mind, and learn very easily.
 Only once you hear a poem or a song and you can repeat it.
 Your singing is still very much out of tune, but that doesn’t bother anyone, especially you, and you keep singing just the same.

-I am teaching you now the times table up to thirty, and you can say it every which way already; it happened you embarrassed your Aunt Ili with it, and she is six years older than you are.
-Today I showed you how to write the number 1, and you did it right away alone, but I think because you liked the sound of the way I said "up and down" while you did it.
+I am teaching you now the times table up to thirty, and you can say it every which way already; it happened you embarrassed your Aunt Ily with it, and she is six years older than you are.
+Today I showed you how to write the number 1, and you did it right away alone, but I think because you liked the sound of the way I said “up and down” while you did it.
 You are asking questions all the time.
-For instance: "Daddy, why do we have to go to bed?"
-I answer, "So we can sleep."
-"Why do we have to sleep?"
-"Because we are sleepy."
-"Why are we sleepy?"
+For instance: “Daddy, why do we have to go to bed?”
+I answer, “So we can sleep.”
+“Why do we have to sleep?”
+“Because we are sleepy.”
+“Why are we sleepy?”
 And so on all the time.
 I tried to answer all your questions, but it seemed you never will get tired of asking, so I just walked away from you.
-You're even stopping people to ask their names.
-You talk very plainly now, only the R doesn't come out plain yet.
+You’re even stopping people to ask their names.
+You talk very plainly now, only the R doesn’t come out plain yet.
 When you start to say something you talk very fast, which if it persists I will have to slow you down.
-If anyone else talks fast, right away you tell them, "Not so fast—not so fast."
+If anyone else talks fast, right away you tell them, “Not so fast—not so fast.”

-You woke very early next morning, and the first thing was, "Did St. Nick come?"
+You woke very early next morning, and the first thing was, “Did St. Nick come?”
 Dad picked you up and took you to the window to see.
-I can't describe the joy in your eyes and face, my dead baby, when you saw in one shoe a big clown with a bell on his long cap, and in the other shoe the chocolate.
-Your Aunt Fáni fixed up a little basket with lots of nice things; when you saw it you clapped your hands and said "How pretty."
+I can’t describe the joy in your eyes and face, my dear baby, when you saw in one shoe a big clown with a bell on his long cap, and in the other shoe the chocolate.
+Your Aunt Fáni fixed up a little basket with lots of nice things; when you saw it you clapped your hands and said “How pretty.”
 You were such a darling when you said that we almost smothered you with hugs and kisses.
 You like your clown very much, carry it around with you all day long.
 That is the best thing in you, my darling, that no matter how small a present you get it makes you very happy every time.
-[Matild][Photos: Márta with her clown, and with four other children in a sleigh in the snow]
+[Matild]

 1922 January 8.
 I was trying to take some snapshots of you.
 I thought that would be the best way to show you later what kind of baby you were.
 But sorry to say they didn’t come out good.
 It isn’t your fault, my dear, you stood very nice and quiet this time.
 Even if they aren’t good I am going to put them in your book, you might be able to see them yet… In the picture in the middle you are holding your clown, which you don’t want to put down for a second.
 One evening we came in from a walk with you, and when we stepped in the doorway you started to cry with big tears.
 When I asked “What’s wrong?” you pointed at the table where your clown was, and said, “I forgot to take my Jancsi for a walk with me.”
 You were crying and kissing him for a long time after that, saying, “Sorry, I forgot to take you Jancsika, but I won’t do it anymore.”
 You love to play with dolls and go to sleep with them if we don’t watch out.
 You like to wash things out, and also to draw on paper.